melsonmascarenhas/Small-Web-server/README.md

 *I set out to build the smallest container image that I could that was still able to do something useful.
-By taking advantage of multistage builds, the `scratch` base image, and a tiny assembly based http server, I was able to get it down to 6.32kB!*

 ![](image.png)

 # Bloated Containers